Trazodone: Uses And Side Effects Of This Drug

 However, trazodone has a second effect that differentiates it from other drugs, and that in fact seems contrary to the previous mechanism of action.
 And it also acts as an antagonist of the serotonin 5-HT2A receptors, preventing or making it difficult for these receptors to be activated.
 This second aspect is what makes trazodone have a slightly different profile and effects than other antidepressants.

-You may be interested: Phenelzine: Uses, Risks and Side Effects of This Antidepressant
+You may be interested: ISRN: Effects and Functioning of This Type of Antidepressant Drug

 Main indications